nicosantangelo/sublime-text-trello/README.md

 ## Generating Your Keys
 By default the package uses a Trello app generated only to be used here.
 If the `token` isn't present the package will pop up a message telling you how to get it.

-Basically because of the way Trello authentication works, you'll need to copy a url in your browser and pase the result in the `token` property of the [settings][3], for example:
+Basically because of the way Trello authentication works, you'll need to copy a url in your browser and pase the result in the `token` property of the [user settings][3], for example:

 Url: